airobinnet/airobinnet/README.md

 # Hi there, I'm Antony! 👋

-I'm a passionate software developer with over 20 years of experience in coding, web development, and artificial intelligence.
+I've been a passionate software developer for over 20 years with experience in coding, web development, and artificial intelligence.
 I love creating innovative solutions and exploring new technologies.

-## 🌱 Some of my recent work:

-- FancyScreenshots: An open-source tool for creating visually appealing screenshots ([GitHub Repository](https://github.com/airobinnet/FancyScreenshots))
-- Fancy Gif Creator: Create fancy gifs for your stats ([GitHub Repository](https://github.com/airobinnet/Fancy-Gif-Counter))  ([Live Page](https://github.com/airobinnet/Fancy-Gif-Counter))
-- AI-Powered Senior Care Assistant: A project aimed at improving the lives of seniors through AI technology
-- AImigo: An AI Game Assistant  ([AImigo.co](https://aimigo.co/))
-- VisionMorpher: Easily upload images, draw or erase parts, and generate stunning visuals with just a few clicks. ([Live Page](https://visionmorpher.com/))
-- AIRobin Solutions: Developing cutting-edge AI-powered tools and applications

 ## 📚 My skills and expertise: